Mr-milky-way/GABE-Filght-Computer/README.md

 I tried to make it look nice but IDK, also that cad needs some work so thats why it's not shown.

+> [!NOTE]
+> The code is a demo of the Servos, LED, Pyros, and buzzer.
+This is so I have A low or very low ITAR risk. :)

 ## Why?
 For aboout 3 years at this point I have wanted to make a Fin controlled rocket, and my first flight computter was, well a first.
 It didn't work really well and ended up frying itself via the servo PWM lines (I fixed that on this one with a level shifter).
 It was also large and bulky and the wire connectors were to small, not to mention it was ugly.
 So I set out to make this one.
 I wanted it to look nice and work well and use mostly SMD parts, and for the most part I did.